Kasak-beep/Health-Dashboard/README.md

 # 🩺 Healthcare Patient Monitoring Dashboard
 ## Personal Contribution Report | Kasak Singh

-> **Role:** Integration Lead & DevOps Manager
+> **Role:** Integration, Project Setup & Troubleshooting
 > **Focus:** System Architecture, Database Connectivity, and Version Control

 ---

 ## 🚀 My Core Contributions
-As the **Integration Lead** for this 6th-semester Advanced Java project at **VIT Bhopal**, I was responsible for transforming individual code components into a synchronized, deployable application.
+As the **Integration Lead** for this  Advanced Java project at **VIT Bhopal**, I was responsible for transforming individual code components into a synchronized, deployable application.

 ### 1. Architectural Refactoring (MVC Pattern)
 I migrated the project from a flat directory to a professional **Model-View-Controller (MVC)** structure.